StackVista/stackstate-docs/configure/identifiers.md

 })
 ```

-## Global identifiers
+## StackState global scope identifiers

-Global identifiers in StackState are a URN that matches the following convention:
+Global scope identifiers in StackState are an URN that matches the following convention:

 ```text
 urn:<prefix>:<type-name>:<free-form>
 ```

+The `<prefix>` and `<type-name>:<free-form>` segments are described below.

 ### Prefix